 The best frame rate for video:

-- 1-16 FPS: This movie frame rate will look choppy, but it's ideal for recreating the look of the silent era movies
+- >16 FPS: This movie frame rate will look choppy, but ideal for recreating the look of the silent era movies

 - 24 FPS: the most cinematic look

 - 30 FPS: Often used by live TV broadcasts and excellent for live sports

 - 60 FPS: Ideal for people walking, candles being blown out, etc.

 - 240 FPS: balloons exploding, water splashes, etc.

 - 960+ FPS: Hyper-slowed down motion.
 Think about the explosion sequences from The Hurt Locker

 How do I get slow motion video?

 Slow motion video is any display of moving images that appears slower than real time.
 It is most commonly created by capturing frames at a higher rate than the intended display speed.
 There are cameras designed for slow motion but this can be achieved with any film or video camera.

-As an example, take a look at this scene from Get Out that which achieved slow-motion effect by shooting at 200 fps.
+As an example, take a look at this scene from Get Out which achieved a slow motion effect by shooting at 200 fps.
 This is a great example of how slow motion can create iconic moments.